nmaksimova/square-panda-cb92c/src/pages/kids_new_beginners_group.md

   - title: ''
     content: |
-      ### New Beginner Dance Groups for Kids Starting October 27th
+      ### New Beginner Dance Groups for Kids Starting November 17th

       **Reserve Your Spot Today!**